|25.5 – 27.7 inches

 While female Central Asian Shepherd Dogs do tend to be a little less aggressive, the most important thing with this breed is going to be proper training.
 If your Central Asian Shepherd Dog is confused as to if you need their help to protect yourself, your family, or your property, then there could be severe behavioral issues.

 If you are looking for a very large dog that will be extremely loyal and protective of your family for many years, the Central Asian Shepherd, or Alabai Dog, is a great choice.
 These strong and intelligent dogs are sure to become instant family members.
-Take into consideration that you will need to work diligently in the beginning to make sure that your Alabai Dog understands who the master is.
+Take into consideration that you will need to work diligently, in the beginning, to make sure that your Alabai Dog understands who the master is.

 Training your Central Asian Shepherd is going to take time and patience, but when it is complete, you are going to be very glad that this is how you invested your time.

 The last thing we will say about the Central Asian Shepherd is that it is essential to remember that this is not a human-made breed.
-The Alabai Dog has evolved and come to be from nature and nature alone.
+The Alabai Dog has evolved and has come to be from nature and nature alone.
 For some dog breed purists, this is a significant fact to consider and one that should be understood fully before purchasing your Central Asian Shepherd puppy.